 Trinity Church, Swarthmore welcomes all to participate in worship.
 In the Episcopal Church, all baptized Christians of whatever age are welcome to receive the Sacrament of Holy Communion.
-The rector of Trinity believes that all who seek God and are drawn to the way of Christ are welcome at the Lord's Table.
+Trinity believes all who seek God and are drawn to the way of Christ are welcome at the Lord's Table.
 We offer Sunday and mid-week services.
 Children are welcome at all services!

 Lasting approximately 50 minutes, the 8 a.m. service follows the traditional language and theology of Rite I, with modifications for the Prayers of the People from Rite II.
 The 8:00 am service is offered in-person and streamed in real time via the Trinity YouTube channel.
 The YouTube recording is then available for later viewing, as well.

-The Centering Prayer Group meets on Monday evenings at 7:30pm in the Cleaves Room.
+The Centering Prayer Group meets on-line on Monday evenings at 7:30pm.
 Trinity's Centering Prayer Group is a part of the Contemplative Outreach of Southeast Pennsylvania and the national network of individual groups for support and education.
 The practice of Centering Prayer casts new light and meaning on all forms of prayer; members meet to read, study, share and "sit" in silence together.
 All are welcome to participate.